 WHICH I PROVEN BY THE EXPLANATION.

-Posting an answer without a proper explanation is "GOD COMPLEX".
-The world does't need any more gods.
-Please post proper explanation with your answers.
+Posting an answer without an explanation is "GOD COMPLEX".
+The world doesn't need any more gods.
+Please explain you answers properly.